EFP Roadside Bomb Injury Lawsuit | Terrorism Lawsuit Attorney • Carlson Law Firm

 Our Experience Fighting for Veterans

-The Carlson Law Firm has been fighting for the rights of injured veterans across the nation for over 30 years.
+U.S. officials know that terrorist groups would not be able to manufacture improvised explosive devices and explosive penetrator devices.
+Multiple European banks are responsible for knowingly funding terrorist organizations through interactions with Iran.
+Their actions have led to the deaths of thousands of U.S. soldiers and contracts.
+The Carlson Law Firm has been fighting for the rights of injured veterans and their families across the nation for over 30 years.
 We are a veteran-owned and operated law firm headquartered at Fort Hood, Texas.

 The Carlson Law Firm is one of the most respected advocates for veterans within the legal community.
 Our team has a commitment to obtaining the maximum level of benefits for our clients in every possible way.

 Contact The Carlson Law Firm today for a free, no-obligation consultation for your EFP lawsuit today.
-Scheduling your free case evaluation with an EFP lawsuit attorney is your first step to getting the recovery you deserve.
+Scheduling your free case evaluation with a terrorism lawsuit attorney is your first step to getting the recovery you deserve.